caleb531/personal-website/_pages/about.md

 ### Who are you?

-I'm Caleb Evans, a college student with many passions: faith in Christ, programming for fun, spending time with family, red pandas, and eating impressively large quantities of pizza.
+I'm Caleb Evans, a college student with many passions: coding for Christ, spending time with family, watching red panda videos, and eating impressively large quantities of pizza.
 I currently reside in Carlsbad, California, attending college with a goal of earning a degree in computer science.

 ### What do you do?